-379 See supra text and accompanying note 358.
-Garmon says that Secretary Wolcott "instructed the commissioners [of the boards] to scour the land records for each county or town in search of recent property sales."
-Garmon, supra note 58, at 4.
+^{443.} See supra notes 421-422 and accompanying text.
+Garmon says that Secretary Wolcott "instructed the [boards'] commissioners to scour the land records for each county or town in search of recent property sales."
+Garmon, supra note 65, at 4.
 I do not know of any primary sources indicating that Wolcott did this.
-Federal officials in Connecticut did indeed scour some land records (the only state where I have seen evidence of such activity), but I have not seen evidence that Wolcott or any other official from the national capital was the one who instigated the Connecticut board's research.
-The Connecticut board's minute book says its five members "voted to" travel the state looking up sale prices, with no mention of instructions from anyone else.
-See supra text at note 355.
-The board secretary's
+Federal officials in Connecticut did indeed scour some land records (the only state where I have seen evidence of such activity), but I have not seen evidence that Wolcott or any other official from the national capital instigated the Connecticut board's research.
+The Connecticut board's correspondence says its five members "voted to" travel the state looking up sale prices, with no mention of instructions from any-